 Our purpose in publishing this Bible and its commentaries isn't to create new doctrines or a new religion.
 There are too many doctrines and religions already.
 We don't recognize ourselves as infallible authorities, nor do we claim to understand the full truth.
-We will just continue to do our own research.
+We will just continue to do our own research of the Bible.
 Rather, it is our hope to awaken all those who love God to the need for a renewed effort to personally search for Him by studying His Word as found in the Bible, and to put aside the baggage of doctrines, opinions, and creeds.
 That's why we have spent so many years in developing this Bible translation… and it's why it reads so differently.

 A common question that we receive from our readers is, 'So, what are you saying?' or, 'What's the bottom line?'
-For, what they would like us to do is give them answers (or doctrines) to believe in, because that's the shortcut.
+For what they would like us to do is give them answers (or doctrines) to believe in, because that's the shortcut.
 And that's the problem with religions now; they provide the shortcuts… but there are no shortcuts to truth.
-So, you'll notice that most of our commentaries don't reach any definite conclusions… we're still studying and learning.
+So you'll notice that most of our commentaries don't reach any definite conclusions… we're still studying and learning.

 Therefore, we don't offer the Commentaries and Notes that you will find here as truth.
 They are just the observations of the translators and records of our discussions.
 Everything is open for correction, as we learn more about the meanings of Bible words.
 In fact, in several places you'll find differing opinions, because we (unlike the hypocrites) don't claim to know all the answers.
 Rather, we are still searching, knocking, and asking, and we urge you to do the same.
 But this can only be accomplished by your reading the whole Bible… perhaps five Chapters per day?
 Remember that people once died horribly just to have this privilege… does it mean life or death to you?
 We hope so!